Early Childhood Education

 “I‘ve gotten to know all the teachers here,” English, who has enrolled all three of her children in the center, says.
 “They are so nurturing and caring.
 There is no doubt that their top priority is the well-being of my children.
 I appreciate that so much.
 I also love that I am welcome to stop in any time; they are all so accommodating.”
 English admits the convenient location and easy drop-off and pick-up initially attracted her, but the quality curriculum and caring staff has kept her at the YWCA Early Learning Center.

-The YWCA is proud that the Early Learning Center has earned a two-star rating by the State of Ohio's "Step Up to Quality" program, indicating it has exceeded the licensing requirements with its evidence-based curriculum, low teacher-child ratios, high teacher education levels, focus on professional development and effective administration practices.
+The YWCA is proud that the Early Learning Center has earned a three-star rating by the State of Ohio's "Step Up to Quality" program, indicating it has exceeded the licensing requirements with its evidence-based curriculum, low teacher-child ratios, high teacher education levels, focus on professional development and effective administration practices.

 Early Learning Center parents are kept engaged and up to date through a Parent Advisory Council, a monthly newsletter highlighting achievements and daily communication with teachers.
 “The center is designed to serve as an extension of the home, so we welcome and encourage parental and family involvement.
 Our success is the result of the partnerships that we form between parents, their children and the teachers,” center director Christine Davis says.